nguyendinhtonnu/writing/README.md

 # DATA-SPECIFIC INFORMATION FOR: [FILENAME]
-*repeat this section for each dataset, folder or file, as appropriate*
+*if more space is needed, provide computer-readable and human-readable data dictionaries* *repeat this section for each dataset, folder or file, as appropriate*

 * Number of variables: